mendix/docs/content/en/docs/deployment/mendix-cloud-deploy/environments-new.md

     * **Show Running Now** – Monitor all actions that are currently running in your environment.
 For more information, see [Running Now](/developerportal/deploy/mxcloud-runningnow/).
     * **Stop Application** – Stops the application.

-To view more information about each environment, use the **Expand** ({{< icon name="chevron-down" >}}) toggle on the environment.
+To view more information about each environment and the deployment package it is running, use the **Expand** ({{< icon name="chevron-down" >}}) toggle on the environment.

 {{< figure src="/attachments/deployment/mendix-cloud-deploy/environments-beta/environment-expanded.png" alt="" >}}

 In this section, you can view additional information about the environment resources and the deployed package:

 * For the environment, you can view the environment ID, the deployment region, the [cloud resource pack](/developerportal/deploy/mendix-cloud-deploy/#resource-pack), and the scaling configuration.
-To [scale the environment](/developerportal/deploy/scale-environment/), click **Scale**.
+To launch the **Change Scaling** wizard and [scale the environment](/developerportal/deploy/scale-environment/), click **Scale**.

     {{< figure src="/attachments/deployment/mendix-cloud-deploy/environments-beta/change-scaling.png" max-width=70% alt="" >}}

 * For the deployment package, you can view the package name, version, and runtime.
-To promote the package to another environment, click **Promote**.
+To launch the **Promote a  Package** wizard and promote the package to another environment, click **Promote**.

     {{< figure src="/attachments/deployment/mendix-cloud-deploy/environments-beta/promote-dialog.png" alt="" >}}